Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Mesquite trees are small, multi-stemmed trees, and several varieties grow stiff, sharp thorns on the branches.
 The nail-like spikes can grow around 3” (7.5 cm) long and easily puncture the skin.
 Mesquite flowers are fuzzy spikes of yellowish flowers that bloom in spring and summer, followed by dangling bean pods.

 Mesquite trees grow up to 26 ft.
 (8 m) tall and wide.
-The trees are characterized by crooked branches, feathery, pinnately compound leaves, and stout thorns typically growing in pairs.
+These trees are known for their crooked branches, feathery pinnately compound leaves, and stout thorns, which usually grow in pairs.

 Thorny tree identification